HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 Greatly increases the speed of focusing SOUL.

-Glorified by completing the Pantheon of the Knight with SOUL bound, or defeating the radiant Pure Vessel.
+Glorified by completing the Pantheon of the Knight with SOUL bound, or defeating the ascended Pure Vessel.

 ## Lifeblood Heart -> Lifeblood Crux